Skip to main content

 Schematic drawing of a nerve cell

-[Nerve cell as 3D animation at DocCheck Flexikon]
+[Nerve cell as a 3-D animation on DocCheck Flexikon]

 Image of an axon